-Our strategy is driven by our aim to comply with the prevalent ESG standards and framworks, and a commitment to sustainable value – from low energy processing technology, to creating shared value with Tanzania, to providing OEMs and other manufacturers with the assurance that our products support the growing trend and best practice of “responsible sourcing.”
+Lifezone is driven by an aim to comply with the prevalent ESG standards and frameworks, and a commitment to sustainable value – from low energy processing technology, to creating shared value with Tanzania, to providing OEMs and other manufacturers with the assurance that our products support the growing trend and best practice of “responsible sourcing.”

-Our mine-to-metal model, means that we will perform all our operations in-country in Tanzania.
-We plan to mine ore and produce a rich concentrate at Kabanga.
-This will then be transported to Kahama, where it will be processed further using our propriety hydrometallurgical process to produce the battery metal ready to be used around the world.
+Our mine-to-metal model means that we expect to perform all of our operations in Tanzania.
+We are evaluating the mining of high-grade mineralization from lower footprint underground mining methods, followed by beneficiation to produce a concentrate at Kabanga.
+This will be followed by transportation to Kahama, where it will be processed further using our propriety Hydromet Technology, to produce battery metals ready to be used around the world.

 The Hydromet Technology has the potential to produce nickel concentrate far removed from the conventional, energy-intensive pyrometallurgical processing route of smelting and refining.
 Lifezone Metals’ Hydromet Technology uses pressure oxidation and solvent extraction-electrowinning to extract valuable metals, with no melting of the rock.